Board of Education

-The Board of Education adopts policies and resolutions for operating the public schools.
-It has seven members, who are elected by residents for four-year terms.
+The Board of Education adopts policies and resolutions for operating public schools.
+It typically has seven members who are elected by residents for four-year terms.
 They serve without pay.
 Current Board Members are:

 Board of Education e-mail address: firstname.lastname@example.org

-All meetings of the Board of Education are open to the public and are held on the third Tuesday of each month in the Oyster Bay High School's Library/Media Center.
-The District Calendar lists the specific dates.
+All meetings of the Board of Education are open to the public and are held on the first and third Tuesday of each month.
+Meetings are usually held in the Oyster Bay High School Auditorium.
+The District calendar lists the specific dates.
 Meetings begin at 7:30 pm.
-Most meetings include an Executive Session, which is NOT open to the public.
+Most meetings include an Executive Session, which is not open to the public.
 During the public portion of the Board of Education meetings, however, time is planned for comments and questions from residents in attendance.
-The Board encourages community participation!
+The Board encourages community participation.

-The Oyster Bay-East Norwich Central School District is committed to providing the highest quality education to all of our students.
-Our district strives to promote in each student an understanding of his/her obligations to develop and use his/her abilities to their highest potential.
+The Oyster Bay-East Norwich Central School District is committed to providing the highest quality education to all students.
+Our District strives to promote in students an understanding of their obligations to develop and use their abilities to their highest potential.
 In our multicultural community, our primary goal is to have our students acquire the skills, knowledge, attitudes, and values necessary to contribute productively to their careers and to society.

-We, the Board of Education and the District Superintendent, are committed to supporting all that is necessary to prepare our students for the challenges of the new millennium.
+We, the Board of Education and the District Superintendent, are committed to supporting all that is necessary to prepare our students for the future.
 We invite you to visit and see for yourself the nurturing environment our schools and community have to offer.